jupyterhub/the-littlest-jupyterhub/docs/howto/auth/awscognito.rst

 Manual configuration to use the AWS Cognito Oauthenticator
 ============================================================

-Assuming tljh has already been installed, we need to make sure the oautheneticator module is at 0.10.0 and if not do a pip install oauthenticator>=0.10.0
+Assuming tljh has already been installed, we need to make sure the oauthenticator module is at 0.10.0 and if not do a pip install oauthenticator==0.10.0

 Because the AWS Congito authenticator uses environment variables and the systemd script we need to pass the the AWS Cognito domain in via systemd we can do this by creating a systemd service overide file::